Online MBA Programs in South Dakota

 This section lists the on-campus MBA programs in South Dakota with AACSB accreditation.
 If you like the structure provided by set class times and prefer to have ongoing face-to-face interactions with your professors and colleagues, an on-campus program may be a good fit.
 Some programs also offer hybrid options to combine on-campus and online learning.
 Many concentration options are available to specialize in your learning experience, or you can pursue a general business degree to develop a broad business knowledge base.

 1. Black Hills State University – School of Business

 Black Hills State University (BHSU) offers an MBA degree in Applied Management at the school’s secondary campus in Rapid City.
 The MBA program requires 36 credit hours of study and has been accredited by the AACSB since 2014.
-It takes two to three years to complete the degree through part-time study and classes are offered in the evenings to cater to working professionals.
+It takes two to three years to complete the degree through part-time study, and classes are offered in the evenings to cater to working professionals.
 The school offers small class sizes and uses an experiential learning curriculum; all students complete a capstone project as part of their graduation requirements.
 Learning about the local business context of South Dakota is also a focus of the program.
-The Applied Management concentration helps students learn to cultivate long-term relationships with colleagues and partners and strengthen business opportunities in this region of the country.
-Students also have the benefit of working with research centers focusing on specific areas of business, including the Center for Business, Entrepreneurship and Tourism, the Center for Economic Education, and the South Dakota Center for Enterprise and Opportunity.
+The Applied Management concentration helps students learn to cultivate long-term relationships with colleagues and partners and strengthen business opportunities in this country’s region.
+Students also benefit from working with research centers focusing on specific areas of business, including the Center for Business, Entrepreneurship and Tourism, the Center for Economic Education, and the South Dakota Center for Enterprise and Opportunity.